-- 3.86 Blackpool Airport Enterprise Zone (EZ) was approved in November 2015 and the site became operational in April 2016.
-The status of the EZ is valid for 25 years and provides business incentives of rate relief up to £275,000 over a period of five years and Enhanced Capital Allowance. - 3.87 The site covers 144 hectares of which around 62 hectares lie within Blackpool Borough and 82 hectares in Fylde (Figure 4).
-The site incorporates the existing Category III airport buildings and surrounding business and employment lands; areas of open space and sports playing fields.
+3.87 Blackpool Airport Enterprise Zone (EZ) was approved in November 2015 and the site became operational in April 2016.
+The status of the EZ is valid for 25 years and provides business incentives of rate relief up to £275,000 over a period of five years and Enhanced Capital Allowance.

+3.88 The site covers 144 hectares of which around 62 hectares lie within Blackpool Borough and 82 hectares in Fylde (Figure 4) and incorporates the existing Category III airport buildings and surrounding business and employment lands; areas of open space and sports playing fields.
+The site also benefits from excellent access to the M55 via Progress Way and onward connectivity to the national motorway network and with local train, bus and tram routes connecting the Fylde Coast and beyond.